gonzex/test_abidocs/doc/developers/testsuite.md

 MG Note that this test fails with np=4,  wrong results or SIGSEV (np=2 is ok).
 Computation of elastic tensor and internal strain in DFPT+PAW Ground state is computed.
 Finite-difference runs with strain direction 1   is computed Finite-difference runs with atom displacement 1  is computed DFPT is computed Comparaison with Finite Diferrences give excellent agreement DFPT is computed with usexcnhat==0 (Just for test)

 Executable: abinit
-Keywords(s): DFPT, INTERNAL_STRAIN, ELASTIC, abinit, FAILS_IFMPI, PAW
+Keywords(s): DFPT, abinit, PAW, ELASTIC, INTERNAL_STRAIN, FAILS_IFMPI
 Topic(s): [[topic:Elastic]]
 Author(s): A. MARTIN